harness/developer-hub/docs/chaos-engineering/chaos-faults/kube-resilience/kubelet-density.md

 ### Pod image and pod selectors

+It specifies the pod image and the label of destination pods, respectively.
 Tune the pod image and label selectors by using the `POD_IMAGE` and `POD_SELECTOR` environment variables, respectively.

 Use the following example to tune it: